Can Solar Panels Be Repossessed in the Florida Panhandle? How to Protect Your Investment

 Last year, I helped a family refinance their solar loan to avoid repossession.

-You have options too—call MSM Solar LLC at (850) 737-5197 or get a free quote to explore solutions tailored to your situation.
+You have options too, call MSM Solar LLC at (850) 737-5197 or get a free quote to explore solutions tailored to your situation.

-Key Takeaways
+Key Takeaways for Florida Panhandle Homeowners

-• 1 in 5 solar loans use property liens, risking repossession
+• 1 in 5 solar loans use property liens, risking repossession.

 Solar Cost Calculator – Florida Panhandle Only